YasamHarshaVardhan/Cirrhosis/README.md

-# Liver Care - ML + Flask Web Application
+# Cirrhosis - ML + Flask Web Application

 Liver Care is a machine learning-powered Flask web application designed to predict the stage of liver disease based on various clinical and biological parameters.